Glossary of Italian gold-ground painting

 An iconographic composition in which the Virgin Mary and St John the Baptist flank Christ in intercessory prayer, originating in Byzantine art and appearing frequently in the upper registers of Florentine and Sienese polyptychs.

-Diaper Pattern — Arch.
+Diaper Pattern — Tech.

 A repeating geometric or foliate motif, incised or punched into the gold ground to create a textured field behind figures.
 Diapers activated the gold surface, preventing the flat reflection from dominating the painted image.